Advanced Search

 So, these systems of thought maintain that since conventional phenomena are empty of themselves, the only thing that exists is ultimate truth and that ultimate truth exists truly and inherently.

-It is obvious that adherence to such a philosophical point of view directly contradicts the view of emptiness explained in the Perfection of Wisdom sutras, in which the Buddha has stated explicity and clearly that as far as empty nature is concerned, there is no discrimination between conventional and ultimate phenomena.
+It is obvious that adherence to such a philosophical point of view directly contradicts the view of emptiness explained in the Perfection of Wisdom sutras, in which the Buddha has stated explicitly and clearly that as far as empty nature is concerned, there is no discrimination between conventional and ultimate phenomena.
 He has explained the emptiness of ultimate phenomena by using many different synonyms for ultimate truth, indicating that from form up to omniscience, all phenomena are equally empty.

 Although Middle Way Consequentialists, proponents of the highest Buddhist philosophical tenets, speak of phenomena being empty and having an empty nature, this is not to say that phenomena does not exist at all.
 Rather that phenomena do not exist in or of themselves, in their own right, or inherently.
 The fact is that phenomena have the characteristics of existence, such as arising in dependence on other factors or causal conditions.
 Therefore, lacking any independent nature, phenomena are dependent.
 The very fact that they are by nature dependent.
 The very fact that they are by nature dependent on other factors is an indication of their lacking an independent nature.
 So, when Middle Way Consequentialists speak of emptiness, they speak of the dependent nature of phenomena in terms of dependent arising.
 Therefore, an understanding of emptiness does not contradict the conventional reality of phenomena.